Contact us

 • Recognize what they don’t know.
 Talk to subject matter experts to be better armed and more confident in making the best choice

 The workplace will continue to evolve, giving rise to new types of issues to be addressed and executive decisions to be made.
-At the core of strong decision-making are leaders who know how to employ a structured process to arrive at the best balanced decision, regardless of the situation, and know with every confidence that it is the right one.
+At the core of strong decision making are leaders who know how to employ a structured process to arrive at the best balanced decision, regardless of the situation, and know with every confidence that it is the right one.

-Read Decision-Making as a Leadership Skill
+Read Decision Making as a Leadership Skill

-6. Complex Problem-Solving—Uncovering smart solutions in complex settings
+6. Complex Problem Solving – Uncovering smart solutions in complex settings

 If the light doesn’t work, the bulb likely needs to be replaced.
 That’s linear thinking.
-But if a new electric or self-driving car suddenly breaks down on the expressway, it could be any number of things gone awry within the car’s system, requiring complex problem-solving.
+But if a new electric or self-driving car suddenly breaks down on the expressway, it could be any number of things gone awry within the car’s system, requiring complex problem solving.

-solution is unclear, the problem itself may be part of or related the system as a whole, and stakeholders may not be in alignment on what the right solution looks like.
+Unlike linear thinking, complex problem solving looks at the broader picture rather than the problem itself.
+With complex problem solving, there could be many contributing factors, the solution is unclear, the problem itself may be part of or related to the system as a whole, and stakeholders may not be in alignment on what the right solution looks like.

-To be effective in complex problem-solving, one must be curious and have the cognitive flexibility to find new combinations of existing possibilities.
+To be effective in complex problem solving, one must be curious and have the cognitive flexibility to find new combinations of existing possibilities.

-A person who is skilled at complex problem-solving has these traits:
+A person who is skilled at complex problem solving has these traits:

 • Ability to discriminate hard facts from ideas ensuring that there is no confusion about what the possible cause could be based on verified data about what, when, where and size

 • Ability to identify gaps in information.
-A complex problem-solver knows how to ask the right questions and where to look for information that leads to the solution
+A complex problem solver knows how to ask the right questions and where to look for information that leads to the solution

 • Knows how to be diplomatic.
 Coming up with an answer too easily may cause embarrassment, and lead to resistance